Use of Symbolism in A Tale of Two Cities

 Chateau Building of Marquis Evermonde

 The chateau building of Marquis Evermonde has its own symbolic significance.
-As Dickens describes: “It is a heavy stone building with a large stone courtyard before it, and a stone staircase, with heavy stone, balustrades, and stone urns, and stone flowers and stone faces of men and stone heads of lions, in all directions; as if the Gorgon’s head.”
-Heavy stone faces outside the walls of the building symbolize the hard-heartedness of aristocracy.
+As Dickens describes: “It is a heavy stone building with a large stone courtyard before it, and a stone staircase, with heavy stone, balustrades, and stone urns, and stone flowers and stone faces of men and stone heads of lions, in all directions; as if the Gorgon’s head”.
+Heavy stone faces outside the walls of the building symbolize the hard heartedness of aristocracy.

 Footstep in A Tale of Two Cities

 Readers come across footstep in Chapter 2 when Jerry Cruncher approaches the mail coach, and the sound of his horse’s approach terrify the people in the mail coach.
-The echoes of approaching footsteps represent a threat that prevails until the end of the novel.
+The echoes of approaching footsteps represent threat that prevails until end of the novel.
 Footsteps always signify something approaching near, something dangerous and annoying.
 At London, Lucie hears the echoes of all the footsteps coming into their lives that symbolize impending fate.
 The streets are barren but footsteps are heard even the sound of raindrops are perceived as footsteps.
 Echoing footstep indicates the coming of the great tempestuous revolution when revolutionaries will come around Lucie and will get her involved in connection with aristocracy.

 The Symbolic Significance of Shoemaking